 The results of this study were originally published as part of a larger report on this topic provided to the funder.18

-Participants included past and present state and federal, left- and right-leaning politicians (n = 4), representatives from medical or psychological peak bodies (n = 4), healthcare service providers and advocates (n = 3), a union (n = 1) and consumer body (= 1).
+Participants included past and present state and federal, left- and right-leaning politicians (n = 4), representatives from medical or psychological peak bodies (n = 4), healthcare service providers and advocates (n = 3), a union (n = 1) and consumer body (n = 1).
 Politicians were mostly Victorian-based.
 The remaining participants were either representatives of national organisations or based in other states.

 Three major themes were identified in the interviews: